-I’d been stuck for a while, so I went deeper in myself to find the answer.
+I was stuck and had been for a while.
+So, I went deeper in myself to find the answer.

-Then on the last day of the 2016 Gregorian calendar, I had an epiphany.
+Then, I had an epiphany on the last day of the 2016 Gregorian calendar.

 It arrived with nirvana as its companion.
 It was short-lived.